 A yield curve is an expression of market sentiment – specifically expectations of future bond yields.
 When similar securities with varying maturities are plotted on a line graph, a yield curve forms.
 When short-term interest rates are higher than longer term interest rates, the yield curve is downward sloping, or ‘inverse’.
 Movements in monetary policy and volatility can both cause short term interest rates to rise.

 What is inflation?

 Inflation refers to an increase in the prices of goods and services.
 Inflationary pressures impact various investments, including inflation-linked bonds.
-Some of our bond funds are able to implement active positions in this area of the market to benefit from anticipated trends.
+Some of our bond strategies are able to implement active positions in this area of the market to benefit from anticipated trends.

 What is a country spread?